 At the national level, the administrative functions in the cultural sector are presently carried out by 4 ministries (see Chart 1).

-Since 2000 (see chapter 1), the Ministry for Heritage and Cultural Activities (MiBAC) has been entrusted with the full range of core cultural functions: heritage, museums, libraries and archives, visual arts, performing arts and cinema, cultural institutions, copyright, with the only exception being communications (radio television and the press).
+Since 2000 (see chapter 1), the Ministry (MiBAC) has been entrusted with the full range of core cultural functions: heritage, museums, libraries and archives, visual arts, performing arts and cinema, cultural institutions, copyright, with the only exception being communications (radio television and the press).
 It is worth noting that since April 2013, under the rule of the new coalition government, tourism has been added to the Ministry's traditional functions (see below).

-The eight DGs continue to be technically supported by seven high level scientific bodies, the Istituti centrali (for Heritage protection and restoration, for Heritage cataloguing, for Books restoration and cataloguing, for archives, demo-ethno anthropological and audiovisual goods, etc.), which are relatively autonomous.
+The existing DGs are technically supported by seven high-level, relatively autonomous scientific bodies, the Istituti centrali (for Heritage protection and restoration, for Heritage cataloguing, for Books restoration and cataloguing, for Archives, for Demo-ethno-anthropological goods, and for Audiovisual goods).
 Furthermore, in exercising its functions, the Ministry is assisted by two widely representative advisory bodies: the High Council for Heritage and Landscape and the "Consulta" for the Performing Arts.

 The Prime Minister's Office

-The responsibilities for the allocation of financial support to the press any for the conventions related to RAI (the state agency for radio and television, for providing additional public services - broadcasting abroad, etc…) are exercised by the Undersecretary of State through the Department for Information and Publishing of the Prime Minister's Office, headed by an Undersecretary of State for Information, and Publishing
+The responsibilities for the allocation of financial support to the press any for the conventions related to RAI (the state agency for radio and television, for providing additional public services - broadcasting abroad, etc…) are exercised by the Department for Information and Publishing of the Prime Minister's Office, headed by an Undersecretary of State for Information, and Publishing

 The Ministry for Economic Development, Infrastructure and Transportation

-After the abolition, in 2008, of the Ministry for Communications - responsible for media and ICT regulatory functions and for financial support to local radio and television networks - its Department for Communications was entrusted to a Vice-minister for Communications, attached to the Ministry for Economic Development.
-In view of a reduction in numbers of ministries aimed at a rationalisation of public expenditure, the Vice-Minister was abolished by the new, wider coalition government headed by Mario Monti (a prominent economist entrusted with the mission of helping Italy out of a perilous economic situation), which took office in November 2011.
-The functions of the previous Vice-Minister are presently exercised by an Undersecretary for Communication, always in the framework of the Ministry for Economic Development, Infrastructure and Transportation.
-Its regulatory functions are still carried out jointly with AGCOM (the Authority for Guarantees in Communications: see chapter 5.3.7).
+After the abolition in 2008 of the Ministry for Communications – responsible for media and ICT regulatory functions as well as for financial support to local radios and television networks – the Department for Communications has been entrusted to a Vice-minister for Communications, attached to the Ministry for Economic Development.
+Its regulatory functions are carried out jointly with AGCOM (Authority for Guarantees in Communications: see chapter 5.3.7).